markcox80/data-flow/doc/schedulers.md

 One requirement of all schedulers is that the scheduled or execution queue must not be equivalent to a last-in-first-out queue.
-Such a strategy can result in certain applications failing to progress.
+Such a strategy can result in applications failing to progress.